SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 This is an event handler method called by the controller to notify the plugin, that a simulation just has been stopped.

 #### *getLabel(descriptor :: String, default :: String := false)*
 This method can be used to support localization or using different labels depending on the bound function in the visual representation of the controller hardware.
 The label texts are defined in a special configuration file named *Controller Plugin Labels.ini* located in the *Simulator Controller\Config* folder in the users *Documents* folder.
-The content of this file is accessible using the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+The content of this file is accessible using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *logFunctionNotFound(functionDescriptor :: String)*
 Helper method to log the most common configuration error: A function descriptor is referenced for an action, which is unknown, i.e. is not provided by the current hardware controller.